ml-opt/dnn_opt/docs/code_standards.md

 ## Comments and documentation

   3.1.
-Prefer using the enclosed form of comment ` /* this is a comment*/ ` instead of other forms.
+Prefer using the enclosed form of comment for documentation ` /* this is a comment*/ ` instead of other forms.

   3.2.
 If you need to put some explanatory comment put it in the line above.
 Leave an empty line if the comment apply for more than one line below.
 Use this together with 2.5.